How Schedulers Can Help Reassure Patients Who are Uncertain About Surgery

 You can’t have surgery without a surgeon, but without a sympathetic support team, there would be a lot less surgery taking place.
-It’s this support team – especially the schedulers – who provide reassurance when patients are feeling vulnerable or hesitant about having surgery.
+It’s this support team – especially the schedulers – that help patients who are feeling hesitant about having surgery and contemplating refusing treatment.

 Although many patients are eager to have surgery, there are many cases where patients are reluctant to commit to going under the knife.
-Here are five of the most common uncertainties patients have and how schedulers can help ease their concerns.
+Here are five of the most common reasons why patients are inclined to refuse surgery and how schedulers can help ease their concerns.

 1. It’s all about the money